Cetaceans of Taiwan

 East coast: a deep‑sea corridor

-The eastern shoreline drops steeply into deep water.
-The Kuroshio Current runs close to shore, delivering warm water and abundant migratory fish and squid.
+The eastern shoreline drops steeply into deep water (more than 1,000 meters not far offshore).
+The Kuroshio Current runs close to shore, delivering warm water and large quantities of migratory fish and squid.
 This is prime habitat for deep‑diving and offshore species: sperm whales, beaked whales, and large dolphin pods.

 West coast: a shallow‑sea nursery